-Peter Robinson from The Jackson Laboratory (JAX), will talk about "The Global Alliance for Genomics and Health (GA4GH) Phenopacket schema".
+Peter Robinson from The Jackson Laboratory (JAX), will talk about "The Phenopacket schema: an open standard for sharing disease and phenotype information".
 Register now!Learn more

 Christoph Schickhardt from the National Center for Tumor Diseases Heidelberg (NTC) will talk about "A standardized broad consent for long-term secondary use of health data and biosamples".
-Register now!Learn more
+Recording available.Learn more

 Marina DiStefano (Broad Institute) will present "The Gene Curation Coalition: A Global Effort to Harmonize Gene-Disease Evidence Resources".
-Register now!Learn more
+Recording available.Learn more

 Jean-Pierre Hubaux from the École polytechnique fédérale de Lausanne (EPFL) presented "GDPR-Compliant Federated Learning on Medical Data".
 Recording available.Learn more